CFreeman04/CFreeman04/README.md

 # 👋 Hi, I'm Charlie Freeman

 **Welcome to my GitHub!** I'm an accomplished Software Developer with over 22 years of experiences in IT operations, primarily in the military sector.
-My passion for technology and innovationd rives me to continuousl develop robust, high-performance software solutions.
-Here, you'll find a diverse range of projects that showcase my experiece in cloud application development, data analysis and more.
+My passion for technology and innovation drives me to continuously develop robust, high-performance software solutions.
+Here, you'll find a diverse range of projects that showcase my experience in cloud application development, data analysis and more.

 ## 🛠️ Technologies & Tools